 - Have a home address in the area of Queensland north of the Tropic of Capricorn;

 - Have applied through the Queensland Tertiary Admissions Centre (QTAC) and nominated a JCU course as their first or second preference;

-- Be likely to achieve, or have achieved, a Queensland Overall Position (OP) of 1 - 8 or the equivalent Australian Tertiary Admissions Ranking (ATAR) or International Baccalaureate (IB) score (bonus rank points or OP adjustments will not apply); and
+- Be likely to achieve, or have achieved, an Australian Tertiary Admissions Ranking (ATAR) of 85 or International Baccalaureate (IB) score equivalent (bonus rank points will not apply); and

 - Be commencing a course as a new student at JCU.

 In awarding the scholarship the Selection Committee will consider the following factors:

 - The applicant’s standing and profile in their chosen sport;